-We maintain updated policies and procedures aimed at detecting and preventing the use of our banking network for money laundering and other financial-crime-related activities.
+We maintain policies and procedures aimed at detecting and preventing the use of our banking network for money laundering and other financial-crime-related activities.
 However, emerging technologies, such as cryptocurrencies and blockchain, could limit our ability to track the movement of funds.
 Our ability to comply with the legal requirements depends on our ability to improve detection and reporting capabilities and reduce variation in control processes and oversight accountability.
 These require implementation and embedding within our business effective controls and monitoring, which in turn requires ongoing changes to systems and operational activities.
 Financial crime is continually evolving and is subject to increasingly stringent regulatory oversight and focus.
 This requires proactive and adaptable responses from us so that we are able to deter threats and criminality effectively.
 Even known threats can never be fully eliminated, and there will be instances where we may be used by other parties to engage in money laundering and other illegal or improper activities.
 In addition, we rely heavily on our employees to assist us by identifying such activities and reporting them, and our employees have varying degrees of experience in recognizing criminal tactics and understanding the level of sophistication of criminal organizations.
 Where we outsource any of our customer due diligence, customer screening or anti-financial-crime operations, we remain responsible and accountable for full compliance and any breaches.
 If we are unable to apply the necessary scrutiny and oversight of third parties to whom we outsource certain tasks and processes, there remains a risk of regulatory breach.

 Additionally, financial fraud against customers, investors or other third parties or interest groups is a relevant risk given the volume of information we provide to potential customers and investors.
-For this reason, and despite having various policies to control these risks and ensure that the information we provide is true, fair and cannot be considered misleading, the Group could be at risk of sanctions and reputational risk.
+Incidents of such fraud have been increasing in volume and sophistication in recent years, including as a result of the evolution of AI technologies.
+Any policies to control these risks or efforts to educate our customers and other third parties on how to protect themselves against fraud may be insufficient.